Polarimetric Tomography Applied to Synthetic Multi-Spacecraft White-Light Images: Observing Coronal Mass Ejections in 3D: Results and Discussion

 \subsection{CME Localisation}

-As a means to quantify the ability of our tomography method to resolve the CME structure, we focus on the CME leading edge, which is the feature that is typically tracked in CME propagation studies \citep[e.g.][]{2020Barnard,2022Temmer}.
-Here, the leading edge is calculated from the 3D density distributions, both for the tomographic inversions and the re-binned, background subtracted MAS densities, using the method described in Section \ref{subsec:validation}.
-Figure \ref{fig:compare_densities} shows examples of CME fronts calculated using this method applied to the 7-spacecraft reconstructions and Figure \ref{fig:compare_densities2} shows examples using three spacecraft at L1, L4 and L5.
+As a means to quantify the ability of our tomography method to resolve the CME structure, we focus on the CME \editone{front}, which is the feature that is typically tracked in CME propagation studies \citep[e.g.][]{2020Barnard,2022Temmer}.
+Here, the \editone{CME front} is calculated from the 3D density distributions, both for the tomographic inversions and the re-binned, background subtracted MAS densities, using the method described in Section \ref{subsec:validation}.
+Figure \ref{fig:compare_densities} shows examples of CME fronts calculated using this method applied to the 7-spacecraft reconstructions and Figure \ref{fig:compare_densities2} shows examples using three spacecraft at L1, L4 and L5. \editone{In these figures, the CME front in the simulation and reconstruction often match exactly, or to within one grid cell, particularly in the meridional plane.
+This is likely the result of resampling the MAS densities on to a lower resolution grid.
+We expect that a more accurate assessment of the errors in the location of the CME front could be achieved by running the tomography at higher resolution.}

 Figure \ref{fig:front_hits} shows the ability of the tomographic inversion to correctly identify the CME front for each of the three events.
 The top row of plots, labelled \emph{correct identifications}, represents the fraction of instances where a CME front is identified in the MAS density distribution, at a given latitude and longitude, that is also correctly predicted in the tomography.
 The bottom row, labelled \emph{correct predictions}, shows the fraction of instances where a CME front is predicted in the tomography that also corresponds to a front identified in the MAS density.
 We find that the correct identifications from polarimetric reconstructions are good for all events; with an average of $(76\pm8)\%$, $(76\pm3)\%$ and $(57\pm20)\%$ for CME1, CME2, and CME3, respectively, regardless of the number of observers.
 The corresponding values for the non-polarimetric reconstructions are $(26\pm22)\%$, $(63\pm12)\%$, $(22\pm7)\%$; showing that the polarimetric reconstructions are appreciably more accurate at determining the existence of the CME front.
 Across the three events, we do not observe a trend that increasing the number of observers improves the correct identification value.
 Using just three spacecraft at L1, L4 and L5; polarimetric reconstructions are able to correctly identify the CME front with an accuracy of $(72\pm9)\%$, $(70\pm8)\%$ and $(52\pm12)\%$ for CME1, CME2 and CME3, respectively.
 This level of accuracy cannot be achieved using any number of spacecraft in the non-polarimetric reconstructions, with the exception of CME2, when six spacecraft are used $(80\pm14)\%$.